-One bag of Balance IT® Canine (2.5 g/tsp) will last for about 20 preparation(s) of this recipe.
-If using a 20 gram pouches of Balance IT® Canine (2.5 g/tsp) (or Canine Plus) instead, you will need about
+One bag of Balance IT[®] Canine (2.5 g/tsp) will last for about 38 preparation(s) of this recipe.
+If using a 20 gram pouch of Balance IT[®] Canine (2.5 g/tsp) (or Canine Plus) instead, one pouch will last for about 1.3 preparation(s) of this recipe.

-1.5 pouches to prepare this recipe.
 To order or reorder, go to www.balance.it and click Products OR purchase from your veterinarian.
 Some supplements require a specific vet. approval or "vet code" per FDA CPG Sec.
 690.150 guidelines.
 Requesting vet. approval can be done simply during checkout or when attempting to view certain recipes.
-Vet codes are made available to clients directly by their veterinarian or board-certified veterinary nutritionist® only and are not provided by Balance It[®] to its customers.
+Vet codes are made available to clients directly by their veterinarian or board-certified veterinary nutritionist[®] only and are not provided by Balance It[®]-to its customers.
 If you'd like to set up a convenient, automatic reorder, please select that option during checkout.
 You can cancel your standing automatic reorder at any time before the early morning it is scheduled to next ship.